lliendo/Radar/docs/checks-development.rst

     }

-As mentioned before, there is no specific format that you have to comply on the data field, is completly up to you how to lay it out.
+As mentioned before, there is no specific format that you have to comply on the data field, is completely up to you how to lay it out.
 You can include as much data as you want and in any desired way.